jrandj/backtester/README.md

 1. Configure your IDE to use the new environment.

-To uninstall Backtester:
+To uninstall backtester:

 1. Remove the virtual environment:
     ```bash
     conda env remove -n backtester
     ```

-To update the Backtester dependencies (FYI only):
+To update the backtester dependencies (FYI only):

 1. Update the conda packages to the latest compatible versions:
     ```bash